bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 and `[_proc-<label>]` fields.

-The optional space label (`[_space-<label>]_electrodes.tsv`) indicates the way in which electrode positions are interpreted, see [TODO: link] BEP003 - Common Derivatives.
+The optional space label (`[_space-<label>]_electrodes.tsv`) indicates the way in which electrode positions are interpreted, see [BEP003 - Common Derivatives.
 Examples include:

 -   `_space-orig` (electrodes are in the space originally extracted from the